-Only one copy of the .backup_files and .backup_hash is kept at the controllers.
+Only one copy of the .backup\files and .backup\hash is kept at the controllers.
 That is, whenever a new backup is created, these two files are overwritten with the most recent ones.
 Hence the restore validation passes only when the latest backup is used for restore.
 The following figure illustrates the management node backup operation.

-- Save the management node information, for example, IP address of the management node, for use during the restore operation. - Ensure that you have the br_mgmt and br_api IP addresses and the respective network information. - 1.
+- Save the management node information, for example, IP address of the management node, for use during the restore operation.
+Ensure that you have the br\mgmt and br\api IP addresses and the respective network information. - 1.
 Launch a SSH session with the NFVI management node. - 2.
 Navigate to <installer-ws>/tools/mgmt/ directory. - 3.
-Execute mgmt_node_backup.py.
-The backup operation takes approximately 30 minutes and creates backup<tag><date-time> directory in the / v ar/cisco/ path for disconnected installation.
+Execute mgmt\node\backup.py.
+The backup operation takes approximately 30 minutes and creates backup\<tag>\<date-time> directory in the / v ar/cisco/ path for disconnected installation.
 From VIM 3.4.3, an optimization to reduce the backup size is available for connected installation.
 This reduces the overhead needed to copy the backup from the pod during restoration.
 However, ensure that the management node is connected to the registry during restoration, to download the artifacts for which additional time is required.

 4. Copy the directory to a remote server using rsync or scp, to recover the management node later via restore.

-For example, to copy the backup directory to the remote server < target_ip>:/var/cisco/directory, execute the following command sequence:
+For example, to copy the backup directory to the remote server < target\ip>:/var/cisco/directory, execute the following command sequence:

+'''

+autobackup triggered as part of pod management operation

+rsync -e ssh -go -rtvpX --numeric-ids /var/cisco/autobackup<version><date-time>

+root@<remote_ip_address>:/var/cisco/

+manual backup triggered by admin

+rsync -e ssh -go -rtvpX --numeric-ids /var/cisco/backup<version><date-time> root@<remote_ip_address>:

+/var/cisco/

-''' autobackup triggered as part of pod management operation rsync -e ssh -go -rtvpX --numeric-ids /var/cisco/autobackup<version><date-time> root@<remote_ip_address>:/var/cisco/ scp command can also be used for remote copy (starting hvim 3.4.3) Note that scp command can only be used when copying vim or Cisco UM backup directories. scp -r /var/cisco/autobackup<version><date-time> <username>@<remote_ip_address>:/var/cisco/ '''
+scp command can also be used for remote copy (starting hvim 3.4.3)

+Note that scp command can only be used when copying vim or VIM UM backup directories.

+scp -r /var/cisco/

+'''